| |

 time frame at ~30 mya — are better assigned the rank of Family, rather

-flying at you from your screen as a tentative new family.
-But do note
+are flying at you from your screen as a new family.
+Yet note the short,

-the short, rather broad and unusual bill and the large feet.
-Many
+rather broad and unusual bill and the large feet.
+Many vireos have

-vireos have these same characteristics.
-In central China, we found that
+these same characteristics.
+In central China, we found that Green

-Green Shrike-Babbler was found in mixed species flocks — which could
+Shrike-babbler was found in mixed species flocks — which could include

-woodpeckers — but that Green Shrike-Babbler was the "core" species in
+but that Green Shrike-babbler was the "core" species in the flock.
+It

-the flock.
-It was the "leader" and the rest of the flock coalesced
+was the "leader" and the rest of the flock coalesced around it.
+Its

-around it.
-Its vocalizations were a way to follow the flock through
+vocalizations were a way to follow the flock through thickets and

 |